swiftlang/swift-evolution/proposals/0000-mathable.md

 implementation hooks defined in the standard library makes them available in modules that only need them in a few places or want to use them in inlinable functions but don't want to have them in the global namespace or re-export them.

+6. We could define an operator like `^` or `**` for one or both definitions of `pow`.
+I have opted to keep new operators out of this proposal, in the interests of focusing on the functions and their implementation hooks.
+I would consider such an operator to be an additive change to be considered in a separate proposal.